bustoutsolutions/siesta/index.md

 In your `Podfile`:

-    pod 'Siesta', '1.0-beta.9'
+    pod 'Siesta', '>=1.0-beta.10'

 (If you use `>=`, make sure CocoaPods downloads the right version.
-Due to a [bug in CocoaPods](https://github.com/CocoaPods/CocoaPods/issues/5718), it does not work properly with prerelease version numbers and may pick up the wrong version.)
+Due to a [bug in CocoaPods](https://github.com/CocoaPods/CocoaPods/issues/5718) fixed only recently, it does not work properly with prerelease version numbers.)

 If you want to use Alamofire as your networking provider instead of `NSURLSession`: